Art Objects: Essays on Ecstasy and Effrontery by Jeanette Winterson

 Winterson elaborates on this to slight the soapbox-preacher working-man D. H. Lawrence, whom she later cites approvingly in his judgement that central heating is immoral.

-Hostile to the nineteenth century and its “toilsome” and somber insistence on mimesis, she faults Dickens and Tennyson for writing too much, for walking when they should have flown.
-She prefers the eighteenth century, with its bawdy playfulness and artifice, and the Renaissance, with its experiments in form and metaphor.
-She insultingly criticizes Conrad for being a Pole who tried to out-English the English: “the disciplined pedant, the Salieri of letters, wanted and wrote a fixed English” and so failed to write a living prose; I actually take her point about Conrad, but surely the problem, if it is a problem, is not his national origin but his discipleship to Flaubert, who immobilized fictional prose in the name of le mot juste—to which Woolf somewhere quite correctly replied that the right rhythm is more important than the right word.
+Hostile to the 19th century and its “toilsome” and somber insistence on mimesis, she faults Dickens and Tennyson for writing too much, for walking when they should have flown.
+She prefers the 18th century, with its bawdy playfulness and artifice, and the Renaissance, with its experiments in form and metaphor.
+She insultingly criticizes Conrad for being a Pole who tried to out-English the English: “the disciplined pedant, the Salieri of letters, wanted and wrote a fixed English” and so failed to write a living prose.
+I take her point about the impediments of Conrad’s style, but the problem, if it is a problem, is not his national origin but his discipleship to Flaubert, who immobilized fictional prose in the name of le mot juste—to which Woolf somewhere correctly replied that the right rhythm is more important than the right word.
+Her view of 20th-century literary history is probably not wrong, at least as applied to England:

 For myself, in the literature of my own language, I can find little to cheer me between the publication of Four Quartets (1944) and Angela Carter’s The Magic Toyshop (1967).
 Of course I am cheered by Beckett and by Pinter and Orton and Stoppard, but they are dramatists and, with the exception of Beckett, the solid body of their work comes out of the 1960s, as does that of Adrienne Rich.

 Objections come to mind, largely American: Nabokov?
 Ellison?
 O’Connor?
 Welty?
 None of them dull realists, all of them poets in the broad sense.
-That the only American she mentions is Adrienne Rich puzzles me greatly, as I judge Rich to be a turgid, dreary, and self-congratulatory ideologue—but then I did not read far beyond the anthology pieces, so maybe it’s my own fault.
+That the only American she mentions is Adrienne Rich puzzles me greatly, as I judge Rich to be a turgid, dreary, and self-congratulatory ideologue of the kind I’d think would bore Winterson.

 In the final section, Winterson discusses the relation between art and life.
 She insists that fiction is artifice and not autobiography; she blames both prurient straight and activist queer critics for a stultifying identity politics that have readers associating her own work with Radclyffe Hall rather than with T. S. Eliot just because she is a lesbian.
 She understands the paradoxes of art and ideology well: